dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 Basin.
 When teaming, draw on prior water sharing agreements such as an Upper Basin Compact where parties share water in specified percentages (Carson et al., 1948).

+Including First Nations with a separate account differs from current operations where First Nation’s water rights are typically managed under state systems — often with a time immortal water right — and First Nations cannot trade water across state boundaries.

 ## 1A.
 Explain cell types